 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers ("ASU 2014-09").
-This update outlines a single comprehensive revenue recognition model for entities to follow in accounting for revenue from contracts with customers and supersedes most current revenue free trences including industry-specific guidance.
+This update outlines a single comprehensive revenue recognition model for entities to follow in accounting for revenue from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The core principle of the revenue model is that an entity should recognize revenue for the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to receive for those goods or services.
-ASU 2014-09 is effective for annual periods beginning after December 15, 2017 and interim periods within those annual periods the revenue recognizing uperiods within those annual periods.
-Early adoption is permitted for public companies for annual periods.
-Early adoption by recognizing the cumulative effect of initially applying the new standard as an increase to the opening balance of retained earnings.
-The Company's implementation efforts include reviewing revenue currently and to identification of revenue within the scope of the guidance.
+ASU 2014-09 is effective for annual periods beginning after December 15, 2017 and interim periods within those annual periods.
+Early adoption is permitted for public companies for annual periods beginning after December 15, 2016.
+The Company intends to adopt the revenue recognition guidance on January 1, 2018 using the modified retrospective approach by recognizing the cumulative effect of initially applying the new standard as an increase to the opening balance of retained earnings.
+The Company's implementation efforts include reviewing revenue contracts and the identification of revenue within the scope of the guidance.
 As ASU 2014-09 does not impact lessor accounting, the Company believes our accounting for leasing revenues will not be significantly impacted.
-While the Company believes our accounting for leasing revenues will not be significantly impacted.
-While the Company the intervently in the process of quantifying such impacts.
+While the Company currently has not identified any material changes in the timing of revenue recognition, we do anticipate an impact to our Fiber Infrastructure costs, primarily related to the capitalization of commission expense under ASU 2014-09, and are currently in the process of quantifying such impacts.

 In February 2016, the FASB issued ASU No. 2016-02, Leases ("ASC 842"), which sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e. lessees and lessors).
 The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
 This classification will determine whether lease expense is recognized based on an effective interest method or on a straight line basis over the term of the lease, respectively.
-A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of 12 months or less will be accounted for similar to existing guidance for operating leases today.
+A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of their classification.
+Leases with a term of 12 months or less will be accounted for similar to existing guidance for operating leases today.
 The new standard also replaces existing sale-lease back guidance with a new model applicable to lessees and lessors.
 In addition, it also requires lessors to record gross revenues and expenses associated with costs paid directly by lessees for the benefit of the lessors, such as real estate taxes and insurance, if the lessor is the named beneficiary.
 The provisions of this guidance are effective for annual periods beginning after December 31, 2018, and for interim periods therein.
-The Company is currently evaluating this guidance to determine the impact it will have on our financial statements by reviewing its existing operating lease contracts, where we are the lesse and service contracts that may include embedded leases.
-The Company expects a gross-up of its Consolidated Balance Sheets as a result of recognizing lease to date.
-The company does not anticipate material changes to the recognition of operating lease expense in its Consolidated Statements of Income.
+The Company is currently evaluating this guidance to determine the impact it will have on our financial statements by reviewing its existing operating lease contracts, where we are the lessee and service contracts that may include embedded leases.
+The Company expects a gross-up of its Consolidated Balance Sheets as a result of recognizing lease liabilities and right of use assets, the extent of the impact of a gross-up is under evaluation.
+The Company does not anticipate material changes to the recognition of operating lease expense in its Consolidated Statements of Income.